This is the comprehensive introduction to B2B SEO—so you might want to read this one over lunch. Here’s the executive summary:

 That means that a B2B company will need to have pages optimized for:

-• Answering tactical questions from practitioners (e.g., “How to increase email open rates”)
+- Answering tactical questions from practitioners (e.g., “How to increase email open rates”)

-• Answering high-level questions from executive stakeholders (“how to scale marketing teams”)
+- Answering high-level questions from executive stakeholders (“how to scale marketing teams”)

-• Answering a wide range of questions for managers (“email marketing best practices,” “best email marketing software,” “HubSpot vs ActiveCampaign,” etc.)
+- Answering a wide range of questions for managers (“email marketing best practices,” “best email marketing software,” “HubSpot vs ActiveCampaign,” etc.)

 And depending on what you’re selling (and whom you’re selling to), that range of personas can get rather wide.
 I’ve worked with clients targeting as many as nine different personas when it came to organic search—it’s possible that you will need to target more.

-2. B2B SEO relies on low-volume keywords
+2. B2B SEO focuses on lower-volume keywords than B2C SEO

 A good B2C SEO can spend 40 hours on a blog post that brings in 30,000 new organic search visits every month—and not need to do a great deal of keyword research.
-But a B2B SEO needs to spend a lot more time sourcing and grouping related keywords into topics that can be addressed with a single blog post—and even then, that post might only bring in a hundred new organic views every month.
+But a B2B SEO needs to spend a lot more time sourcing and grouping related keywords into topics that can be addressed with a single blog post—and even then, that post might only bring in a few dozen new organic views every month.

 3. B2B SEO converts less organic traffic